Is Your Eyesight Affected by Your Migraines and Headaches?

-Before we get into how migraines and headaches can affect our vision, we need to first distinguish the differences between the two.
+Before we get into how migraines and headaches can affect our vision, we need first to distinguish the differences between the two.

-Tension headaches are the most common type of headaches.
+Tension headaches are the most common type of headache.
 They are the headaches you get when your boss tells you that report they said was due on Friday is actually due on Wednesday; or when midterms approach and you haven’t begun studying yet; or when the kids wake up screaming at five in the morning.

 You know what I’m talking about.
 These types of headaches can happen frequently depending on your stress levels and current health.
 Often, they manifest themselves as eyesight headaches.

-Tension headaches can be caused by stress, a cold or flu, caffeine, alcohol, fatigue and wearing the wrong prescription glasses or contact lenses.
+Tension headaches can be caused by stress, a cold or flu, caffeine, alcohol, fatigue, and wearing the wrong prescription glasses or contact lenses.
 They’re often not very severe.
 Will they annoy you and slow you down?
 Maybe, but they won’t debilitate you like a migraine will… but we’ll get to that in a moment.

 Women are more likely than men to suffer from headaches.
 Treating a tension headache can be easily done at home if it isn’t severe.
-Taking aspirin occasionally to relieve you of the headache symptoms is quite safe.
+Taking aspirin occasionally to relieve headache symptoms is quite safe.
 However, many medical professionals will warn against taking aspirin too often to cure your headaches.

-Before reaching for the aspirin, ask yourself if you think the pain will go away with a quick nap?
+Before reaching for the aspirin, ask yourself if you think the pain will go away with a quick nap.
 Naps are magic when it comes to headaches.
 If you can sleep through a nap without the headache keeping you awake, chances are you don’t need that aspirin.

 How Headaches Affect Our Eyes

-Migraines on the other hand are a severe type of headache that are often accompanied by other symptoms in the body, including the eyes.
+Migraines, on the other hand, are a severe type of headache that are often accompanied by other symptoms in the body, including the eyes.
 When a migraine hits, you will feel a pulsing or throbbing on one side of the head.

 - Pain while performing physical tasks